 3. Detect

-We'll monitor your network and create alerts for any issues, like:
+Next, we'll monitor your network and create alerts for any issues we may detect in the process, like:

 • Anomalies and Events